How do you avoid making a bad logo design? You make a good logo design.

-If you have already made the blunder of creating an outdated logo, the viable solution is to redesign it and transform it to the point it gives a modern 21st-century outlook.
-That said, it is not necessary that you need to overlook vintage designs entirely.
+If you have already made the blunder of creating an outdated logo, the viable solution is to redesign it and transform it to give a modern 21st-century outlook.
+That said, it is not necessary for you need to overlook vintage designs entirely.
 You can take some inspiration from prior designs and incorporate vintage elements that are returning in style.
 People prefer new and exclusive brands and logos are no exception in this case.

 The imagery of detailed logos in smaller mediums like smartphone screens looks outright terrible.
 The same is the case for business cards or pens.
 The point is to appeal to your audience visually.
 If the visuals are overwhelmed by the details, the entire purpose of the logo will fall apart.

 You don't necessarily have to desert your detailed logos.
 You can use them for larger mediums.
 But you have to keep away from using them in smaller sized mediums.
 The perfect way to display your logo is by designing variant logos or responsive logos for smaller sizes.
 Just separate the two when you consider the sizes.